ConnorWGarvey/gradle-grails-wrapper/README.md

     gradle tasks

-Specify command line arguments either of these ways.  **If specifying arguments, you may only execute one command** since all arguments will be passed to all commands.
+Specify command line arguments either of these ways.  **If specifying arguments, you should only execute one command** since all arguments will be passed to all commands.

     gradle grails-create-app -Parg0=appName
     gradle grails-create-app --project-prop arg0=appName

+_Arguments must be specified in this way in Gradle.
+If the command were **gradle grails-war hello.war**, Gradle would see **hello.war** as another task to be executed._

 What's new
 ----------